j-medland/sol-2024-word-search/README.md

 > **WARNING**
 > This version handles all the LabVIEW types and memory allocation from the C++ side to demonstrate what is possible
+>
-> It hasn't been tested on Linux
+> It hasn't been tested on Linux so the CMake script will complain if you try and build with a non MSVC compiler

 > **Note**
 > Given a 2D array of letters and a list of words to find, return a map of words with the positions of each letter.